chandlerriver/2023example/readme.txt

-River Chandler is good at academic
+River Chandler is good at academic works
-Rose Lan is good at socialize
+Rose Lan is good at socializing